Sunken hides (2 locations)

 and 5 flights with extra luggage allowance

 This is a VARIATION of the “At the Water’s Edge” tour.
 Instead of having 3 nights at 3 different locations, this tour takes you only to the best of the best: 6 nights Zimanga and 3 nights Mashatu Main Camp.
+Please use the booking form at the end of this page to make a booking.
+There is just one seat left, based on a single room.

 This tour offers you a unique perspective on the African wildlife, as our main focus is photography from sunken hides.
 This means you will be shooting just above water level!
 The photographic hides are built to maximize the photographic potential of the animals that visit them.
 They have been positioned with consideration of the angle of the sun, the background and the angle which the viewer occupies in relation to the animals and birds.
 There are multiple hides on each location that we visit, and we’ve arranged exclusive use of all hides on the reserve for our group.
 This means everyone has the opportunity to shoot a lot of different shots from different angles and with different backgrounds.
 We will work with a rotation schedule to give everyone a chance to be in the various hides at different moments of the day.